 So, what about Chinese Social Media?

-Recently on Bilibili: An 85-year-old marine geologist attracted more than 280,000 followers in less than a week after posting only two videos.
+Recently on Bilibili: An 85-year-old marine geologist attracted more than 280,000 followers after posting only two videos in less than a week.
 These videos focused on passing over his 60 years of scientific knowledge and experience to the new generation, especially Gen Z. His vision is to make science more accessible to a general audience on various social media platforms.

 Shortly after he posted the two videos, explaining his experience with ocean-drilling projects and another on calculating the age of the South China Sea, he had drawn over 2 million views (in only a few days!).
-The two videos have been posted two months ago, 28 of June 2021…
+Note that he posted the two videos two months ago, 28 of June 2021…

 However, this is not surprising.
 Over the past year, the five fastest-growing content categories on Bilibili were social sciences and humanities, psychology, animals, food, and science.
 Among them, popular science content hit the highest viewer growth rate, increasing by 1,994%.